2017 Call for applications

 1. Emphasis on research impact

 All applications will be evaluated for the potential impact of the proposed research.
-For TRDRP, impact refers to either or both, the scientific impact in a sustained and clear manner on the research field, as well as a clear and targeted impact on California-specific issues related to communities, or state and local policies related to tobacco use and control.
+For TRDRP, impact refers to: (1) the scientific impact in a sustained manner on the specified tobacco-related research field, or (2) a targeted impact on tobacco use in specific communities, or (3) direct impact on issues governing state and local policies related to tobacco use and control or any combination of these three components.

 2. Emphasis on community engagement

-Career development award types have been re-designed to focus on supporting the development of tobacco-related researchers with the highest potential for impact on the field.
-Towards this end, new early and mid-career development awards are being offered and dissertation awards are being discontinued.
+Career development awards are designed to focus on supporting the development of tobacco-related researchers with the highest potential for impact on the field.
+Towards this end, both early and mid-career development awards are being offered.

-In order to ensure that full applications sent to peer review are responsive to all new program requirements and priorities set forth for this funding cycle and that effort and resources are wisely spent, TRDRP and its Scientific Advisory Committee (SAC), will be subjecting all letters of intent to a programmatic review prior to acceptance for submission of a full application.
+In order to ensure that full applications sent to peer review are responsive to all program requirements and priorities set forth for this funding cycle and that resources are used efficiently, TRDRP and its Scientific Advisory Committee (SAC) will be subjecting all letters of intent to a programmatic review prior to acceptance for submission of a full application.

 Eligibility for TRDRP funding